-We offer a comprehensive Bereavement program both to families and significant others after a love one’s death for up to one year.
+We offer a comprehensive Bereavement program both to families and significant others after a loved one’s death for up to one year.
 This includes both Serenity’s patients as well as members of our community.
-Our Bereavement Services are delivered in the most compassionate manner in order to provide step-by-step guidance and support.
+Our Bereavement Services are delivered most compassionately to provide step-by-step guidance and support.

-Bereavement Services are delivered through Bereavement Group Sessions, phone calls, in-person visits, telehealth visits and other forms of support.
-Group bereavement support sessions availability depends on company’s staffing and number of participants.
-Length of sessions varies on the program.
+Bereavement Services are delivered through Bereavement Group Sessions, phone calls, in-person visits, telehealth visits, and other forms of support.
+Group bereavement support sessions’ availability depends on the company’s staffing and the number of participants.
+The length of sessions varies on the program.
 Call our Bereavement Coordinator for more information at 1-760-325-8718.

 The psychotherapist William Worden uses the word “mourning” to describe the active effortful part of grief.
 He describes four main tasks of mourning:

 Long after our minds accept the fact of death, our body and imagination go on living as if death did not occur.
 We may hear the voice of the person who has died, feel their touch, see them in a familiar chair.
 We may buy special food for them or mentally recite stories to share with them.
 Each time we fail to find them, we acknowledge a little more deeply the fact they are gone and the hole that this has left in our lives.
 This slow, one-a-day-at-a-time work of acknowledging their absence is the first task of mourning.